 To learn more about the drugs that could interact with Latuda, see this in-depth article on the drug.

 If you miss a dose of Latuda, take it as soon as you remember.
-If it’s almost time for your next dose, skip the missed dose and take your next dose at the normal time.
+If it’s almost time for your next dose, skip the missed dose and take your next dose at the usual time.
 Don’t take two doses to make up for the missed dose.
 This increases your risk for side effects.

 The dosage of Latuda you’re prescribed may depend on several factors.
 These include:

-- the type and severity of the condition you’re using Latuda to treat
+• the type and severity of the condition you’re using Latuda to treat

-- your age
+• your age

-- other conditions you may have and other medications you may be taking (see “Dosage adjustments” under “What is Latuda’s dosage?”)
+• other conditions you may have and other medications you may be taking (see “Dosage adjustments” under “What is Latuda’s dosage?”)

 You should take Latuda with food.
 Specifically, the food you take with the drug should contain at least 350 calories.
 This helps your body absorb the drug better.

 Swallow Latuda tablets whole.
-Don’t crush, break, or chew them
+Don’t crush, break, or chew them.

 Avoid grapefruit and grapefruit juice, as they may interact with Latuda and raise the level of the drug in your body.

 Latuda hasn’t been studied for misuse, and it isn’t a controlled substance.
-(The United States government regulates use of controlled substances.)
+(The United States government regulates the use of controlled substances.)

 In studies of Latuda, there were no reports of behaviors that indicate dependence on this drug.
 But if you have a history of drug misuse, talk with your doctor before starting treatment with Latuda.

-Don’t use more Latuda than your doctor prescribes.
+Do not use more Latuda than your doctor prescribes.
 Using more than this can lead to serious side effects.

 What to do in case you take too much Latuda